 Ti-tree or Tea-tree is the sentimental favourite and most trusted firewood among New Zealanders.

-Our Ti-tree is mix of Manuka (Leptospermum scoparium) and Kanuka (Kunzea ericoides), sourced from permitted tree work – and dried for a minimum period of two years!
+Our Ti-tree is mix of Manuka (Leptospermum scoparium) and Kanuka (Kunzea ericoides), sourced from permitted tree work – and dried for a minimum period of eighteen months!

 Slow-growing Manuka and Kanuka burns extremely hot and is often used for cooking in pizza ovens, barbeques, braai and hangi, or for smoking.